 Transpower NZ Ltd is the operator of the Wholesale Electricity Market in New Zealand, and is well known as one of the very earliest pioneers to implement a wholesale market based on Locational Marginal Pricing.

-The original market system based on the Alstom Grid SPD solver, which went live in 1996, had accumulated many design changes and added-on applications over the years.
+The original electric power market system based on the Alstom Grid SPD solver, which went live in 1996, had accumulated many design changes and added-on applications over the years.
 These addressed both extensions and changes to functionality, and also deficiencies in the original design concept (such as the lack of a time dimension to the market model database).
 The result was a system that was complex to maintain and difficult to successfully adapt to changed requirements.

-Alstom Grid was contracted in 2006 in a major Market System Project (MSP) to completely replace the market system with one with a unified design and consistent market operator interface.
+Alstom Grid was contracted in 2006 in a major Market System Project (MSP) to completely replace the electric power market system with one with a unified design and consistent market operator interface.
 Development phases of the project were completed under this contract, but in 2008 Transpower took over responsibility for system integration, testing and commissioning the new market system, with Alstom Grid providing bug fixing services and expertise under Transpower project management.

 PSC, who had previously been acting as sub-contractor to Alstom Grid, were then contracted directly to Transpower to provide project management and technical specialist expertise for the remainder of the project.